section-engineering-education/engineering-education/articles/react-pwa/index.md

 ### Adding functionality to make it a PWA
 In this part, we will now turn our application into a progressive web App.
-A progressive web app refers to an enhanced web application having some capabilities as a native platform specific application.
+A progressive web app refers to an enhanced web application having the same capabilities as a native platform-specific application.
-Our application will add functionalities such as running the application offline, caching assets by registering service workers, and also installing it on users device screen.
+Our application will add functionalities such as running the application offline, caching assets by registering service workers, and also installing it on the user's device screen.
 <br>

 ### Register a service worker